gathik-jindal/MooreMachine/README.md

     6) 'initialValue' (int): The initial output value given by this block at t = 0 while running

 The above command creates a Combinational Block object.
-The following methods are available for the user at [Combinational Block Extra](#combinational-block-extra).
+The following methods are available for the user at [Combinational Block Methods](#combinational-block-methods).

 #### Clock Block